cbdb-project/accessAndMySQLTransfer/README.md

 6. If you copy some data from Access to a text file and then want to import that text file into MySQL, you have to replace FALSE by 0, and replace TRUE by 1 in that file

 7. In CBDB, foreign key mechanism will stop you from truncating BIOG_MAIN.
 If you really want to update BIOG_MAIN only, you can: 1) delete the ids which you want to delete.
 2) use REPLACE INTO instead of INSERT INTO to import your new data(**How to replace the data which were frozen by foreign keys**)

+8. MySQL version<5.7 can define field type as JSON.
+If you are runing a MySQL<5.7, please don't import the tables below: operations, users